SforAiDl/genrl/docs/source/usage/tutorials/bandit/variational.rst

 Variational Inference
 =====================

+For an introduction to the Contextual Bandit problem, refer to :ref:`cb_overview`.

-In this methods, we try find a distribution :math:`P_{\theta}(r | \mathbf{x}, a)` by minimising the KL divergence with the true distribution.
+In this method, we try find a distribution :math:`P_{\theta}(r | \mathbf{x}, a)` by minimising the KL divergence with the true distribution.
 For the model we take a neueral network where each weight is modelled by independant gaussians, also known as